jon-jacky/PyModel/samples/Socket/README.txt

 The msgsizes module is a test suite that investigates how socket behavior depends on message size.

-Recall that our stepper assumes that socket behavior is synchronous and deterministic.
+Recall that stepper_d assumes that socket behavior is synchronous and deterministic.
 We observe that this assumption is usually satisfied when sending small messages.
 How large a message does it take to break this assumption?
 The msgsizes module contains a test